oxynum/oxynum-front-tests/README.md

 ## Ok...
 Now are you ready ?
 Open your IDE, and let's go ;)

 Good luck for the Studio challenge !
 Once you are done send your work in a .zip file: **oxynum-project-yourname.zip** !
+Or simply put you rwork on YOUR github and send us the link.
 We will review it and sending you feedbacks !

 Thanks, and again, good luck !